Multiannual Financial Framework: what lies ahead for the EU’s long-term budget?

 As a matter of fact, with over €2 trillion in play, the Multiannual Financial Framework is more than just the EU budget; it’s a reflection of what policies and sectors the EU decides to focus on for the seven years ahead.

 And here’s the critical part: the clock is ticking.
-The European Commission is set to deliver its proposal for the new MFF in July 2025.
+The European Commission has published its proposal for the new MFF in July (first package) and September (second package) 2025.
 That means the window to influence what gets prioritised is closing fast.
 If your organisation doesn’t act now to engage in the process, you risk being sidelined for the next seven years.

 Did we get your attention?
 Then that’s a good time to invite you to read more below and find out what you could do to prevent your sector from being left out.